782618297/io_scene_scs/Global-Settings.md

 Sets place of global settings storage:

 1. ***From Common Config File*** - will save global settings into one same config.txt file, thus this option will give you same settings for all Blender files you will be working on (global settings per machine).

+  > NOTE: Altered items are written to the settings file (config.txt) immediately, so the next time you start Blender all the settings will be preserved, even if application experience crash.
+If you want to reset settings to default navigate to installed Blender Tools in file browser, delete file "io_scs_tools/config.txt" and restart Blender.
 2. ***From Blend File*** - will save global settings directly into blend file, giving you opportunity for each saved Blender file to have it's own settings (global settings per blend file).